-Industrial / Manufacturing 24 Years
+Industrial / Manufacturing

 Mr. Ament has over twenty years experience in Industrial, Commercial and Oilfield Service and Manufacturing Industries.
-During this time frame he has worked with a variety of equipment and processes from the manufacturing of drilling rig components, chemical mixing and packaging, high-speed electronics assembly, to managing a portable air conditioning rental and sales company.
+During this time-frame he has worked with a variety of equipment and processes from the manufacturing of drilling rig components, chemical mixing and packaging, high-speed electronics assembly, to managing a portable air conditioning rental and sales company.
 Mr. Ament brings valued experience in a variety of industries.
-He joined Thos Y Pickett in 2007 as an Industrial Appraiser.
+He joined Thomas Y Pickett in 2007 as an Industrial Appraiser.
+He inspects and appraises SWD (taxable) and other facilities in North Dakota.